How We Adapt the Curriculum and Learning Environment for Children and Young People with SEN and Disabilities

 We adapt the learning environment for pupils with SEN in a number of ways, depending on the needs of individual children.
 Our school challenges itself to deliver high quality provision, within an ethos of care, support and understanding for both children and families.

 Such strategies include:

-- Skilled and dedicated Teaching Assistant support within the class, in order for the work to be further differentiated to meet exact/addition needs.
+Skilled and dedicated teaching assistant support within the class, in order for the work to be further differentiated to meet exact/additional needs.

 At Shotton Primary School we fully understand that children learn in different ways and we strive to make reasonable adjustments to enable all children to access the National Curriculum at an appropriate level.